 Ad Library is an update to the Ads Archive, a tool previously introduced to add transparency to ads for politics and political issues.
 The updated Ad Library simply combines the information from Ads Archive and Ad Library to one place.
 However, only political ads will show how much has been spent.

-The change is a little less convenient than simply clicking on the tab from a Page so we recommend simply bookmarking the Ad Library URL: https://www.facebook.com/ads/library/
+The change is a little less convenient than simply clicking on the tab from a Page.
+We recommend simply bookmarking the Ad Library URL: https://www.facebook.com/ads/library/

 One new improvement from Info and Ads is the ability to see additional assets for the ad.
 This allows you to see other images or formats that run for this ad.
-So if an advertiser is using Asset Customization, you may see other images or the same image with various crops that you can take as a clue that they’re running these to render better for Stories or Instagram placements.
+So if an advertiser is using Asset Customization, you may see other images or the same image with various crops.
+You can take as a clue that they’re running these to render better for Stories or Instagram placements.

 For any ad, just click on See Ad Details.

-If an ad has additional assets, you’ll see below the add multiple versions that you can click on and see how it renders.
+If an ad has additional assets, you’ll see below the add multiple versions.
+You can click on and see how it renders.

 Info and Ads was a great tool for seeing what other brands were doing with their ads and we still recommend using Ad Library to do just that.
 And to reiterate some of the benefits was saw last year, here are the questions you should ask when you are looking at another brand’s ads: